futureplc/html-dom-document/README.md

 ### Working with text nodes

-Working with text nodes can be a bit tricky if you ever want to change something in the text to another node entirely.
+Working with text nodes can be tricky if you ever want to change something in the text to another node entirely.
 The `replaceTextWithNode()` method on `HTMLText` lets you do just that.

-This is particularly useful if you use the `Utility::nodeMapRecursive()` function, as that will also traverse through text nodes.
+This is particularly useful if you use the `Utility::nodeMapRecursive()` function, which will traverse through text nodes.

 ```php
 $textNode->replaceTextWithNode('example', HTMLElement::fromHTML('<strong>example</strong>'));